seantiz/obsidian_egv_plugin/README.md

 # Export Graph View Plugin

-Obsidian's built-in Graph View a must-have dynamic knowledge graph, but not everyone has Obsidian installed on their machine.
+Obsidian's built-in Graph View is a must-have dynamic knowledge graph, but not everyone has Obsidian installed on their machine.
 Sometimes you need to carry a snapshot with you to paint your ideas to friends and colleagues - that's where EGV comes in.

 EGV exports to two capable yet VERY different formats with that freedom in mind.